 For the sake of brevity, we will consider things from a right-handed golfer’s perspective.

 There are two types of slices: the classic and the push.
-The former is a scenario where the ball starts to swing to the left of the target and then takes on an excessive curve to the right and unexpectedly lands more suitable to the target.
+The former is a scenario where the ball starts to swing to the left of the target, takes on an excessive curve to the right, and unexpectedly lands more suitable to the target.

 In comparison, the latter, i.e., the push slice, begins its curve from the right of the target line and moves even further right.
 Yes!
 I agree.
 A total disaster!!